AtlasMediaGroup/Scissors/README.md

 # Scissors [![Build Status](https://ci.plex.us.org/job/Scissors/job/slime%252F1.20.2/badge/icon)](https://ci.plex.us.org/job/Scissors/job/slime%252F1.20.2/)

 Scissors is a fork of Paper that aims to fix exploits possible in Creative Mode.
 Many of these exploits are ones that Paper's own team has either refused to fix or would have.

 All SWM patches/SWM API belongs to [AdvancedSlimePaper and InfernalSuite](https://github.com/InfernalSuite/AdvancedSlimePaper)

+Note: This will not compile on Windows by default.
+To make it compile, you need to go to the `aswm-api/src` and `aswm-core/src` files and replace the default paths with the **full path** to the `submodules/AdvancedSlimePaper/api` and `submodules/AdvancedSlimePaper/core` on your local machine.
+This does not need to be done on macOS or Linux.
+Example: `../submodules/AdvancedSlimePaper/api/src` becomes `C:/Users/telesphoreo/IdeaProjects/Scissors-slime-1.20.2/submodules/AdvancedSlimePaper/api/src`

 ## Links
 ### [Scissors Download](https://ci.plex.us.org/job/Scissors)